SnowyMouse/invader/CONTRIBUTING.md

 - Use commas (`,`) when separating thousands, and use decimal points (`.`) when a decimal point is needed
 - Use the metric system when applicable.
-The only exception to this is when talking about world units, which one world unit in Halo is equal to 10 feet or 3.048 meters.
+The only exception to this is when talking about world units, which one world unit in Halo is equal to ten feet or 3.048 meters.
-- Use IEC base-2 units when referring to a large number of bytes (i.e. KiB, MiB, GiB, TiB, etc.)
+- Use IEC base-2 units when referring to a large number of bytes (i.e. KiB, MiB, GiB, TiB, etc.).
     - This is to prevent confusion.
 Windows uses MB and GB as 2^20 and 2^30 bytes, respectively, while almost everything else uses MB and GB as 10^3 and 10^6 bytes, respectively.
 - All text files must end with a newline.
 Most modern text editors will do this for you.
+- Tag classes should *always* be referred to by their full name and not 4CCs.
+  For example, you should always refer to a `gbxmodel` as such and not a `mod2`.
+    - The 4CCs are often confusing and don't always reflect the full name in any way (e.g., `jpt!` referring to a `damage_effect`)
+    - Referring to tags as their 4CCs is a product of map modding which, in itself, should be discouraged.

 ## Issue conventions
 Create your issue in the [issues] page.